General Conditions of Carriage

 - Nothing in these conditions of carriage prevents us from excluding or limiting our liability under the convention or any laws which apply; or gives up any defence available to us under the convention or any laws which apply; against any public social insurance body or any person liable to pay, or who has paid, compensation for the death, wounding or other bodily injury of a passenger.

-a.
-Receipt by you of checked baggage without complaint will be sufficient evidence of delivery in good condition.
+a Receipt without complaint is evidence of delivery in good condition

-If the person with a baggage check or a baggage identification tag receives checked baggage without complaint, this will be sufficient evidence that the checked baggage has been delivered in good condition and according to the contract of carriage, unless you prove otherwise.
+If the person with a baggage check or a baggage identification tag receives checked baggage without complaint lodged within the timescales below, this will be sufficient evidence that the checked baggage has been delivered in good condition and according to the contract of carriage, unless you prove otherwise.